-Definition of Agile Values - The Agile Values are the four suggested ways of working, outlined in the Agile Manifesto.
-As is the ethos of Agile, the values focus on being adaptable and collaborative, prioritizing people over processes and using “working software” to get products market-ready as quickly as possible.
+The agile values are the four suggested ways of working, outlined in the Agile Manifesto.
+As is the ethos of agile, the values focus on being adaptable and collaborative, prioritizing people over processes and using “working software” to get products market-ready as quickly as possible.

 The four core values of the Agile Alliance are: